pantrypoints/sp/content/en/research/galileo/new/day-3b.md

 ## Theorem 2, Proposition 2

-If a moving particle traverses two distances in equal intervals of time, these distances will bear to each other the same ratio as the speeds.
-And conversely if the distances are as the speeds then the times are equal.
+If a moving particle traverses 2 distances in equal intervals of time, these distances will bear to each other the same ratio as the speeds.

+Conversely if the distances are as the speeds then the times are equal.

 Referring to Fig. 40, let AB and BC represent the two distances traversed in equal time-intervals, the distance AB for instance with the velocity DE, and the distance BC with the velocity EF.